grasshoff/philhistcomp/docs/terminological_continuity/Zwischenbericht.md

   * overview of what (still) needs to be done (last update: end of October):
     - 4 notebook-templates in total: (i) OCR-notebook, (ii) preparation-notebook, (iii) individual-analysis-notebook, (iv) final-analysis-notebook. (for notebooks i & ii: one per book; for notebook iii: one per author, for notebook iv: one for all)
     - 3 training sessions with prodigy: (i) specialied NER, (ii) co-references, (iii) word vectors
+  * in Hausarbeit, include some schemes, e.g. basic workflow of notebooks, connection between the different notebook-templates, visualisation of strategy/method (from data collection to final comparison), structure of folder 'data'

 ## Some Challenges, Concerns, and Questions